When you’re moving around Georgia from city to city or visiting small towns or mountain regions, you can count on taking a marshrutka or two.

 Moral of the story: If things go awry, you can usually count on someone (the driver, a fellow passenger or a random stranger) to help you out!

 If you’re not fussed on marshrutka vans and searching for an alternative mode of transport, here is a very brief summary of the other options available in Georgia.

 Private car & driver: GoTrip Georgia is a terrific service that you can use to book an affordable private transfer.
 The ride booking platform allows you to select a driver and a plan route with as many stops as you like.
 I especially love this service for travelling to Kakheti (stopping off at wineries along the way) and to Kazbegi (stopping off at various points along the Georgian Military Highway).

-Train: Georgia has a good train network – but the old Soviet trains are very slow.
+Train: Georgia has a good train network – but the old Soviet-era trains are very slow.
 The fast train from Tbilisi to Batumi and the overnight train from Tbilisi to Zugdidi (for Mestia) are popular routes.
-I also prefer using night trains to cross borders in the Caucasus.
+I also use the train from Rioni Station to travel from Kutaisi to Tbilisi.
+I much prefer using night trains to cross borders in the Caucasus.
 Here are my guides to travelling by train from Tbilisi to Yerevan and Tbilisi to Baku.

 Taxis: Shared or private taxis are always available for travelling around Georgia.
 You can usually find drivers at the bus station.
 Prices vary depending on a lot of factors.
 Be warned that travellers sometimes get tricked into paying more than the fair price, especially when taking an intercity taxi from the airport.

 Have you ever ridden in a marshrutka before?
 What was your experience?
 Do you have a question about road travel in Georgia?
 Let me know in the comments and I’ll do my best to answer.